The UK network of building surveyors and structural engineers providing reports

 Asbestos Surveys

-Owners or prospective purchasers of a property, may wish to have an Asbestos Survey carried out.
-This is generally a staged process as follows:
+Owners or prospective purchasers of a property, may wish to have an Asbestos Survey carried out to see if there is asbestos that needs to be removed.

 It should be noted that the removal of asbestos from a building is a very complex and costly process.
 It should only be carried out by a licensed contractor who will ensure that it is done safely and that the asbestos, once removed, is taken to a licensed disposal site where it will not be a danger to other people.